xylvnking/xktransfer/README.md

 # learned

+## use auth hook

+useAuth from the use react-firebase-hooks/auth gets its state changed often.
+I was using it as a trigger for the on-load dependancy array and it caused issues

 ## react

 I ran into an issue which wasn't stopping me from moving forward but I needed to figure out what was happening.